dbwebb-se/mvc/example/symfony-get-post-session/README.md

 * Flash message
 * Increment the number (SESSION)

-There is working code for controllers and tempalte files which you can copy to your own website and see how it works.
-Use the code examples to understand how you should write your own code.
+There is working code for controllers and template files which you can copy to your own website and see how it works.
+Use the code examples to understand how you could write your own code.